Human trafficking in Slovakia

+The Slovak Republic ratified the 2000 UN TIP Protocol in September 2004.

-Slovak Republic is a source, transit, and limited destination country for women and girls from Moldova, Ukraine, Bulgaria, the Balkans, the Baltics, and China trafficked to Germany, Austria, the Czech Republic, Switzerland, Sweden, Italy, the Netherlands, Spain, Portugal, Croatia, and Slovenia for the purpose of commercial sexual exploitation.
+In 2008, Slovakia was a source, transit, and limited destination country for women and girls from Moldova, Ukraine, Bulgaria, the Balkans, the Baltics, and China trafficked to Germany, Austria, the Czech Republic, Switzerland, Sweden, Italy, the Netherlands, Spain, Portugal, Croatia, and Slovenia for the purpose of commercial sexual exploitation.
 Men from Vietnam were trafficked to Slovakia for the purpose of forced labor.
 Roma women and girls from Slovakia are trafficked internally for sexual exploitation.
 The Government of the Slovak Republic does not fully comply with the minimum standards for the elimination of trafficking; however, it is making significant efforts to do so.
 The government allocated $91,000 for anti-trafficking efforts in 2007, an increase from $60,000 in 2006.
 In February 2008, police began investigating the country’s first identified labor trafficking case involving eight Vietnamese nationals forced to work in a cigarette factory in Bratislava.
 The government also made efforts to improve victim identification and assistance referral.
-However, the number of victims assisted by government- funded programs decreased in 2007.
+However, the number of victims assisted by government-funded programs decreased in 2007.

-U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 1" in 2018, but in 2019 and 2020, it was listed as a "Tier 2".
+The U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 1" in 2018, but it was listed as a "Tier 2" in 2019, 2020 and 2023.

+The 2020 GRETA report noted that the government was making positive changes in tackling this crime, but that more needed to be done, particularly when investigating allegations.

+In 2023, the Organized Crime Index gave the country a score of 5 out of 10 for human trafficking.

-Prosecution
+Prosecution (2008)

 The Government of the Slovak Republic demonstrated adequate law enforcement efforts during the reporting period.
 The Slovak Republic prohibits all forms of trafficking through Sections 179-181 of its criminal code, which prescribes penalties under the criminal code ranging from four to 25 years’ imprisonment.
 These penalties are sufficiently stringent and are commensurate with those prescribed for other grave crimes, such as rape.
 Police conducted 14 trafficking investigations in 2007, including one labor trafficking investigation, compared to 20 investigations in 2006.
 The government prosecuted 16 defendants in four cases, compared to 32 trafficking cases in 2006.
-Seven trafficking offenders were convicted during the reporting period, down from 18 convicted in 2006.
+Seven trafficking offenders were convicted during the year, down from 18 convicted in 2006.
 Most convicted traffickers were given sentences of up to two years’ imprisonment; one trafficker was sentenced to seven months’ imprisonment.
-There were no official cases of high-level government officials involved in trafficking during the reporting period.
-The government extradited one person to Austria to face trafficking charges during the reporting period.
+There were no official cases of high-level government officials involved in trafficking; however the government extradited one person to Austria to face trafficking charges during 2008.